Cello Concerto No. 2 (Shostakovich): Composition

-Scoring
+Music

-The concerto is scored for solo cello, one piccolo, one flute, two oboes, two clarinets (each doubling B♭ and A), two bassoons, contrabassoon (doubling 3rd bassoon), two horns, timpani, slapstick, wood block, tom-tom, tambourine, snare drum, bass drum, xylophone, two harps (always in unison as indicated on the score), and strings.
+The concerto is scored for solo cello, one piccolo, one flute, two oboes, two clarinets (each doubling B♭ and A), two bassoons, contrabassoon (doubling 3rd bassoon), two horns, percussion (timpani, slapstick, wood block, tom-tom, tambourine, snare drum, bass drum, and xylophone), two harps (always in unison as indicated on the score), and strings.

 The concerto lasts around 35 minutes and has three movements:

-Structure

-First movement
+I. Largo

 The first movement begins with solo cello, later joined by cellos and basses in octaves, interrupted by the cadenza before the opening theme returns.
 It then builds up with a series of interjections by the xylophone.
 The exchanges continue until the cello leads the orchestra into a climax, which gives way to a cadenza restating the opening material, punctuated by bass drum thumps.
 The movement ends softly.

-Second movement
+II.
+Allegretto

 The second movement is based on a theme from an Odessa street song, Bubliki, kupitye, bubliki (Buy My Bread Rolls).

-Third movement
+III.
+Allegretto

 The finale begins with French horn fanfares over a long snare drum roll, followed by a cello cadenza accompanied only by tambourine.
 The Allegretto then moves through lyric, march, and dance sections.
 It builds in intensity, rising with an exchange of cello bursts countered by the snare drum, eventually developing into a climax; first restating the fanfare theme, then reverting to a grotesque variation of the Odessa theme.
 The whip is cracked twice during the climax, then ending the tutti.
 The cello then revisits the dancelike statement from earlier in the movement.
 In the coda the cello sustains a D over a percussion motif, concluding with a solo sforzando.